Margery Deutsch Headshot

 Professor Emeritus Margery Deutsch was Director of Orchestras and Professor of Conducting at the University of Wisconsin-Milwaukee from 1984 - 2012.
 Under her direction, the orchestra performed at the Chicago Symphony Center, in Madison at the Wisconsin Music Educators Association State Conference, for the National Federation of Music Clubs, the Wisconsin Alliance for Composers, and throughout Wisconsin, Minnesota, and Illinois.
 In March, 2012 they performed at Carnegie Hall as part of the 2012 New York International Music Festival.

-Deutsch serves as the Music Director of UWM’s University Community Orchestra, an ensemble of over 100 musicians ranging in age from 12 to 98.
+Deutsch served as the Music Director of UWM’s University Community Orchestra through July 2024, an ensemble of over 100 musicians ranging in age from 12 to 98.
 The orchestra is comprised of college, high school, and middle school students and community members.
 UCO performs three concerts a year and plays a combination of classical, light classical and pops repertoire.

 Prior to coming to Milwaukee, Deutsch served as Music Director of the Shreveport (LA) Symphony where she conducted classical, chamber orchestra, pops and children’s concerts, as well as operas.
 Versed in both orchestral and choral repertoire, she was Music Director of the Long Island Singers Society and, in Milwaukee, has guest conducted the Master Singers, Bel Canto Chorus, Milwaukee Choristers, Lawrence University Choir, Milwaukee Children’s Choir and the Milwaukee Symphony Chorus.